 Find more information here: http://www.instructure.com/canvas_vpat.

-At Oaks Christian Online, we are committed to stay connected with our students and be available for your questions and academic needs.
-You can reach your teacher in a variety of ways including Canvas email, telephone and Skype.
-Teachers will return phone calls and email within 24 hours.
-In the case of weekends or holidays, the teacher will respond to your call or email the next business day.
-When you do contact your teacher, be sure to include your name and the class that you are in, so that your teacher can respond to your specific question or concern.
+At OC Online, we are committed to stay connected with our students and be available for your questions and academic needs.
+You can reach your teacher in a variety of ways including Canvas messaging or telephone.
+Teachers will return phone calls, messages and email within 24 hours.
+On weekends or holidays, the teacher will respond to you the next business day.
+When you do contact your teacher, be sure to include your name and the class that you are in, so that your teacher can better respond to your question or concern.

 Computer Use Policy